TheStig294/100-more-randomats-pack-3/README.md

 # Newly added randomats

-1. Gotta catch 'em all! - Everyone gets a Pokemon playermodel!
+1. War of Words - Everyone gets a death note!
-2. One Puuuuunch! - Gives everyone the one punch fists!
+2. Gotta catch 'em all! - Everyone gets a Pokemon playermodel!
-3. Hot Potato! - Gives someone a hot potato they have to pass on or explode!
+3. One Puuuuunch! - Gives everyone the one punch fists!

 # Randomats